ichabodphage/lanny/README.md

 ## todo
 here is a list of things that lanny needs implemented
-1. implement a texture entity component
+1. rework the shape component to allow more shapes than just rectangles
 2. implement a colision entity component using SAT colision detection
-3. rework the shape component to allow more shapes than just rectangles
+3. implement a mouse/keyboard input entity component
-4. implement a mouse/keyboard entity component
+4. implement a texture component
-5. implement a wraper class for handling all generic entity component handlers
+5. implement an asset handling system

 ### roadmap
 this is like a todo, but more long term, this list will probably be updated in the future